patchew-project/qemu/docs/about/features.rst

 Semihosting
 ~~~~~~~~~~~~

-A number of guest architecture support semihosting which provides a
+A number of guest architecture support :ref:`Semihosting` which
-way for guest programs to access the host system though a POSIX-like
+provides a way for guest programs to access the host system though a
-system call layer.
-This has applications for early software bring-up
+POSIX-like system call layer.
+This has applications for early software
-making it easy for a guest to dump data or read configuration files
+bring-up making it easy for a guest to dump data or read configuration
-before a full operating system is implemented.
+files before a full operating system is implemented.

 Some of those guest architectures also support semihosting in
 user-mode making the testing of "bare-metal" micro-controller code